mojaloop/product-council/Mojaloop Features/risk.md

     only be withdrawn, in whole or in part, from the Scheme with the agreement of the Scheme Operator.
     &nbsp;
-2. A transaction will only be cleared (during the Quotation phase) if there is sufficient liquidity available to cover it, as measured against the liquidity balance, the DFSP's current Position (the net total of previously-cleared transactions since the last settlement
+2. A transaction will only be cleared (during the Transfer phase) if there is sufficient liquidity available to cover it, as measured against the liquidity balance, the DFSP's current Position (the net total of previously-cleared transactions since the last settlement